Australian Multi-Site Utility Bill PDF to Excel

 Tenant recharge.
 For commercial property and franchise networks, the recharge view feeds the tenant invoicing workflow each cycle.
 Where the recharge basis is full pass-through, the supply charge and usage charge components flow directly from the unified row to the tenant invoice.
 Where the basis is sub-metered, the per-tenant kWh from the sub-meter combines with the rate columns on the unified row to produce the tenant's amount.
 Where the basis is percentage-allocated, the unified row's per-site components multiply through the allocation percentage.
 The recharge calculation runs from the row, the GST treatment carries through correctly because GST sat as its own column, and the tenant invoice ties back to the source bill via the join key column.

 Scope 2 emissions reporting.
 The kWh data on the unified row — peak, off-peak, and shoulder kWh combined into total kWh per site per period — is the input for Scope 2 emissions calculation under the GHG Protocol's location-based and market-based methods.
-Climate Active and the Clean Energy Regulator publish the emissions factors used to convert kWh to tCO2-e, and the National Greenhouse Accounts Factors document is updated annually.
+The Australian Government's National Greenhouse Accounts Factors 2025 provide the emission factors and methods used to estimate greenhouse gas emissions, with the factors revised annually.
 SMBs facing supply-chain disclosure pressure from larger customers — the kind that increasingly require Scope 2 numbers from suppliers as a condition of contract — find the per-site, per-period kWh column is already the right shape for the Scope 2 input.
 The methodology choice (location-based versus market-based, which factor set to apply, whether to include Scope 2 alongside Scope 1) is a separate subject; the data shape this article produces is the input.
+UK portfolios operate under a parallel regime — the ESOS Phase 4 evidence pack, due 5 December 2027, is built from twelve months of supplier energy invoices keyed by MPAN/MPRN rather than NMI, and the UK approach to compiling kWh totals and intensity ratios from energy invoices follows the same per-site, per-period row shape with a jurisdiction-specific join key swap.

 Where vendor portals already produce structured exports — NEM 12 from AGL, account-summary CSVs from various retailers, online-portal usage histories where they exist — the answer is to use those exports and skip the extraction step.
 The extraction workflow is the path when those exports do not suit the job at hand: multi-vendor portfolios where retailers differ across sites and there is no single export that covers them all, bill-level data rather than meter-data-level (which excludes NEM 12 and similar usage exports), and the only-PDF-by-email reality for the many bookkeepers and property managers servicing portfolio clients without portal access.
 The workflow answers that reality.
 It is not a replacement for vendor exports where they exist and fit.